crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

     virtual ~Document() = default;
 }
 ```
 Obviously we have now lost two important features we need.
-We will later discuss how to better support exporting to JSON and serialization for this document class.
+We will later discuss in the Interface Segregation Principle section how to better support exporting to JSON and serialization for this document class.

 ### Open-close principle

 Another part of *SOLID* is the *Open-Closed Principle* (OCP).
 This principle states that classes should be open to extension, but closed to modification.
 Consider the case where you build a class to complete its single responsibility.
 You test the class and you ship it off to the client.
 But now you need to add new functionality by adding another interface.
 Updating the class itself means we need to re-test and ship this same class out again with the changes.
 Furthermore, whenever a base class needs to be changed, there can be numerous implications for the derived classes.
 Therefore we should instead require that classes be extended when change is required.
 But this extension should be easy and should not modify existing code.

 Consider the example of a product class.
 We need to be able to filter by different criterion including color and size.
-A poor design patter would be to build another class called ProductFilter with interfaces for filtering by these criteria.
+A poor design pattern would be to build another class called ProductFilter with interfaces for filtering by these criteria.
 The reason being that over time what we need to filter for will likely change, meaning we will need to change the ProductFilter class.
 Instead check out the example below where we build a BetterFilter class that can be extended using different templates.

 ```C++